aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       --help  Show this message and exit.

     Commands:
+      delete     Delete a Code.
-      delete     Delete codes that have not yet been used for calculations, i.e. duplicate  Create duplicate of existing Code.
+      duplicate  Create duplicate of an existing Code. hide       Hide one or more codes.
-      hide       Hide one or more codes from the `verdi code list` command. list       List the codes in the database. relabel    Relabel a code.
+      list       List the codes in the database. relabel    Relabel a Code.
-      reveal     Reveal one or more hidden codes to the `verdi code list`... setup      Setup a new Code.
+      reveal     Reveal one or more hidden codes. setup      Setup a new Code.
       show       Display detailed information for the given CODE.